adelevie/dclegalhackers.github.io/legalhackathons.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 DC Legal Hacker co-organizer, Ruby programer, and 3L, Alan deLevie, wrote a tool to autolink legal citations, using Eric Mill's unitedstates/citation parser as a foundation.

+### Legal Hackathon Success and Follow Up

+After the hacking, the gang went out for celebratory drink.
+Not a bad first hackathon!
+Check out the great round ups from our co-conspirators, [Open Gov Foundation](http://opengovfoundation.tumblr.com/post/63569079653/dc-legal-hackers-inaugural-hackathon-october-5), and US Glossary Annotator, [Eric Mill](https://www.konklone.com/post/legal-hacking-in-dc), as well.
+To explore and #LegalHack Access to Justice issues further (touched upon with the LSC Mapping project) please attend our next meetup on November 6th!
+Keep track of these Legal Hacking projects with follow up on the Projects page and stay tuned for our Winter Legal Hackathon!